eclipseyy/FFLRandomizer/README.md

 Ordnance example: O75RNC

-Spells: (spellbook symbol)FIRA8 - fire-elemental spell with power 8 that targets all enemies FIR, ICE, ELC, FOG, QUK and FRC target one enemy group.
-Each has a single element, except FRC, which has no element.
+Spells: (spellbook symbol)FIRA8 - fire-elemental spell with power 8 that targets all enemies<br/>
+FIR, ICE, ELC, FOG, QUK and FRC target one enemy group.
+Each has a single element, except FRC, which has no element.<br/>
-FIRA, TRND, ELCA, ACID, QUKA and FLAR target all enemies.
+FIRA, TRND, ELCA, ACID, QUKA and FLAR target all enemies.<br/>

 ## Thanks